 FAQs

 This is a fresh shrimp salad.
-The shrimp doesn’t get cooked at all and neither does any of the accompanying ingredients.
+The raw seafood doesn’t get cooked at all and neither does any of the accompanying ingredients.
 That’s why it is very important to choose fresh shrimp and make sure that you clean them well.

 These two dishes are very similar but they are not the same.
 Ceviche only marinates in lime juice but is left there for a long time.
 Aguachile, on the other hand, is simply tossed in the seasoning liquid and served immediately.